 Later this year, we expect to consult privacy experts about an exposure draft of a new Privacy Bill.
 This will help make sure the draft Bill is clear and user-friendly.
 The targeted consultation will also be an opportunity to identify any improvements to the Bill’s wording that could help make sure the proposals work as intended.

-Following that consultation, the Minister of Justice intends to introduce the Bill into Parliament in 2017.
+Following that consultation, the Minister of Justice intends to introduce the Bill into Parliament.

 This page was last updated: